-Once we have settled into school we will start to learn our sounds, and the following will happen:
+Now we have settled into school we are learning our sounds, and the following things happen:

 - We have our very own Sound Book

 - Throughout the week we will be taught a new sound, letter formation and song (with an action - these are so important in helping us to remember them).

 - When we are given a new sound, a sheet showing it and the song words will be added to our Sound Books.

 - We need to bring our Sound Books home so we can share our new sound.
 It really helps us to remember the sound, song, action and letter formation if we practise at home.
 We also love sharing with you what we are learning in school!